-And we did.
+We did.
 And the tears came.
-And the panicky heat in my chest came back.
+The panicky heat in my chest rose and came back with a fierceness reserved for the feelings I avoid.
 And the slow suction of all my energy began again.

 It’s no wonder I’ve been feeling depressed.
 But you know what I want more than to not feel depressed?
 I want to get over this and leave it behind me, even if that means draining my energy stores and being a little emotionally unavailable for a little while.
 I know I’ll come out better and stronger on the other side, but it takes some work and some mistakes and some pain to get there.